Saving money is important for many reasons

-It’s up to you how much you want to financially support your kids through college.
+It’s up to you to decide how much you want to financially support your kids through college.
 But the important thing is to put your financial future first.
 Just make sure you’re on track to a fully-funded retirement, and that helping out with their education won’t put your financial security in jeopardy.

 If you can swing it, your savings can help your kids create a brighter future.

-22. To pay cash for cars
+22. Pay cash for cars

 Vehicles can lose 60% of their original value within the first 5 years.
 If you finance the cost, you’ll sink even more money into it that you’ll never get back.

-23. To afford nice things
+23. Afford nice things

 When you have just enough money to get buy, it’s hard to pay more for quality.
 I can’t tell you how many times I chose to buy cheap furniture, cheap shoes, and cheap bedding (among other cheap things) because I didn’t have the money to afford the good stuff.

 Of course, cheap stuff doesn’t last long and I would inevitably have to replace those things faster than if I had just paid more for quality to begin with.

 Save your money so you can afford *nice* things.
 You’ll value them more, they’ll last longer, and you’ll probably end up spending less money in the end.